UMAprotocol/docs/docs/uma-tokenholders/voter-dApp.md

 ---
-title: How to vote using voter dApp
+title: How to vote via the Voter dApp
 sidebar_label: Voter dApp Tutorial
 ---